Dear Neighbor,

 • Doubles the property tax rebate – up to $300 per household

-We also secured a wage increase for 60,000 of our homecare workers who often care for seniors and help ensure seniors can remain living in their communities.
-My bill, SB4030, originally called for a $1.56 increase and was partially included in the final budget providing these workers a 70 cent an hour pay increase.
-We will continue to fight for pay equity for our frontline workers who do the hardest jobs and are absolutely indispensable and deserve a dignified wage.
+We also secured a wage increase for 60,000 homecare workers who often care for seniors.
+My bill SB4030 bill details (homecare wage increase) originally called for a $1.56 increase and was partially included in the final budget providing a 70 cent per hour pay increase.

 Supporting Arts, Theater and Music Venues, Restaurants, Breweries, and Small Businesses – All Key Wins for Our District

-The budget also includes $50 million for new grants for arts organizations, music and theater venues, and an additional $50 million for restaurants, bars, and breweries.
+The budget includes $50 million for arts and cultural organizations and $50 million for restaurants, bars, and breweries.
 License fees for bars and restaurants are also being suspended.

 Paying Down Debt and Fulfilling Pension Promises

-The budget meets the state’s full pension commitment while adding $200 million to pay down debt, bringing the total pension payment over what is required to $500 million dollars and saving taxpayers more than $1.8 billion.
-To save for an unforeseen crisis and protect the budget from future expenses, the Rainy Day Fund is appropriated $1 billion.
+The budget meets the state’s full pension commitment while adding $200 million to pay down debt, bringing total extra pension payments to $500 million and saving taxpayers more than $1.8 billion.
+A $1 billion Rainy Day Fund is also included for emergency stability.

 Investing in Education

-The FY 23 budget invests in our children’s future by appropriating nearly $600 million in early childhood education and keeps our commitment to fully funding K-12 schools by dedicating an additional $350 million to fund the evidence-based funding formula.
+The FY23 budget invests nearly $600 million in early childhood education and an additional $350 million for K-12 evidence-based funding.

 Prioritizing Mental Health